Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement: Exploratory Hierarchical Factor Analysis

 Theorem~\ref{cor:consistency} guarantees that the true hierarchical factor structure can be consistently learned from data and its parameters can be consistently estimated {after adjusting the sign for each column of the loading matrix by $\hat{Q}$}.

 \begin{remark}

-It should be noted that in Theorem~\ref{cor:consistency}, Algorithm~\ref{algo:divide and conquer} applies Algorithm~\ref{algo:ICB}, which involves some nontrivial optimisation problems, including a discrete optimisation problem \eqref{eq:optmain}.
-The theorem is established under the oracle scenario that these optimisations are always solved completely.
-However, we should note that this cannot be achieved by polynomial-time algorithms due to the complexity of these optimisations. \end{remark}
+It should be noted that in Theorem~\ref{cor:consistency}, Algorithm~\ref{algo:divide and conquer} applies Algorithm~\ref{algo:ICB}, which involves some nontrivial optimization problems, including a discrete optimization problem~\eqref{eq:optmain}.
+The theorem is established under the oracle scenario that these optimizations are always solved successfully.
+However, we should note that this cannot be achieved by polynomial-time algorithms due to the complexity of these optimizations. \end{remark}

-\begin{remark} Theorem~\ref{cor:consistency} did not explicitly require Condition \ref{cond:seperate}, because Condition~\ref{cond:bic correct} is a stronger condition that implies Condition~\ref{cond:seperate}, as will be shown in Lemma {\ref{lem:apprxi anderson}} in the Appendix.
-Similar to Condition~\ref{cond:rank}, this condition imposes further requirements on the numbers of child and descent factors a factor can have.
+\begin{remark} Theorem~\ref{cor:consistency} does not explicitly require Condition \ref{cond:seperate}, because Condition~\ref{cond:bic correct} is a stronger condition that implies Condition~\ref{cond:seperate}, as shown in Lemma \ref{lem:apprxi anderson} in the Appendix~\ref{appen:proof consistency}.
+In fact, Condition~\ref{cond:bic correct} is sufficient for Condition~\ref{cond:suff 2}, which further implies Condition~\ref{cond:seperate}.
+We need a stronger condition (i.e., Condition~\ref{cond:bic correct}) here, for distinguishing between the loading structure and the unique variance at each stage of recursion.
+Similar to Condition~\ref{cond:rank}, this condition imposes further requirements on the number of child factors and the number of descendant factors a factor can have.
 More specifically, for such a partition to exist, we need $|v_i^*| \geq 2|D_i^*| + 3$.
 Other than that, the full-rank requirement is easily satisfied by most hierarchical factor models. {Similar to Condition~\ref{cond:bic correct}, Condition~\ref{cond:hier always select correct number} also requires $|v_i^*| \geq 2|D_i^*| + 3$.
-This condition plays a central role in ensuring Step 6 in Algorithm~\ref{algo:ICB} to be valid.} Condition \ref{cond:correct pilot} is very mild.
-It is automatically satisfied when the sample covariance matrix is constructed using independent and identically distributed observations from the true model.
-Condition~\ref{cond:hier compact set} requires the absolute values of the true loading parameters to satisfy the same bound as the one used in the ICB method in Algorithm~\ref{algo:ICB}.
-Condition \ref{cond:hyper} requires that $c_{\max}$ and $d_{\max}$ are chosen sufficiently large so that the search space covers the true model. \end{remark}
+This condition plays a central role in ensuring that Step 6 in Algorithm~\ref{algo:ICB} is valid.} Condition \ref{cond:correct pilot} is very mild.
+It is automatically satisfied when the sample covariance matrix is constructed using independent and identically distributed observations from the true model, {and all the fourth-order moments of the i.i.d. data are finite.} {Condition~\ref{cond:hier compact set} requires the true loading and unique variance parameters to satisfy the same boundedness constraints as in the ICB method in Algorithm~\ref{algo:ICB}.
+Theoretically, these constraints ensure that the parameter space is compact, which is needed for bounding the differences in the loss function of different models.
+Empirically, we notice that the ICB method works well even without these constraints, and thus omit these constraints in the computation.} Condition \ref{cond:hyper} requires that $c_{\max}$ and $d_{\max}$ are chosen sufficiently large so that the search space covers the true model. \end{remark}